yellowbean/AbsBox/docs/source/reference.rst

 The general rule to check the quality of cashflow model :

 1. Pool cashflow

-   Check if the pool cashflow generated is in line with expected.
+    Check if the pool cashflow generated is in line with expected pool cashflow.
 The `Expected` may come from deal documents ,or other cashflow model vendors.

 2. Waterfall

     By inspecting `account trasaction` statement, you can view the waterfall actions during all the payment dates and compare with the one described in the deal documents.

 3. Bond cashflow

     In deal documents, there might be `WAL` of bonds, you can price the bond in `absbox` and check the WAL from the pricing is in line with the ones in deal documents.